UCBoulder/tardigrade_hydra/README.rst

 .. code-block:: bash

-   $ conda create --name hydra-env --file environment.txt --channel file:///projects/aea_compute/aea-conda
+   $ conda create --name tardigrade-hydra-env --file environment.txt --channel file:///projects/aea_compute/aea-conda

 You can learn more about Anaconda Python environment creation and management in the `Anaconda Documentation`_.